yifanyang96/Compiler/PA4/README.md

 Type-Checking can be easily implemented with reference to the type rules specified in *The Cool Reference Manual*.
 With the help of the attr / method declaration tables, we can easily lookup feature information (notice the difference between `probe()` and `lookup()`) and add formals, let and case bindings.
 However there are two problems worth mentioning.

-### $lub$ Property
+### `lub` Property

 In the case expression, the lub of multiple types needs to be computed.
-Here is one proposal on $lub$'s property:
+Here is one proposal on `lub`'s property:

 ![lub equation](Screenshots/lub_equation.png)